JeremyAntonoff/pomodoro/README.md

 # Pomodoro Clock

-A customisable pomodoro clock.
-Set a timer and a break to jumpstart your productivity!
+### Instructions
+1. Set your session length and how long you want to work for.
+2. Set how long you want your break to be.
+3. Jumpstart Productivity!

 ![alt text](https://jeremyantonoff.com/img/work/pomo.JPG "Pomodoro Clock")